elf4j/elf4j/README.md

   the classpath; or no external provider JAR if no-op is desired.
 In this case, nothing further is needed for ELF4J to work.
 - If multiple external providers are present, somehow, then the system property `elf4j.logger.factory.fqcn` has to be used to select the desired provider.
-No-op applies if the specified provider JAR is absent from the classpath.
+No-op applies if the specified provider is absent from the classpath.

   ```
   java -Delf4j.logger.factory.fqcn="elf4j.log4j.Log4jLoggerFactory" MyApplication
   ```

-  With the provided no-op logger factory, this system property can also be used to turn OFF (no-op) all logging services discovered by the ELF4J facade:
+  With the default no-op logging provider, this system property can also be used to turn OFF all logging services discovered by the ELF4J facade:

   ```